eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

     openID4VpConfig: openId4VpConfig
 )
 ```

-Set `allowPresentingPartialClaims` to `true` when you want OpenID4VP DCQL resolution to skip claims that are missing from an otherwise matching credential.
-The default value is `false`, which keeps all requested claims mandatory.

 Set `preferredResponseMode` to override the response mode requested by the verifier.
 When set to `.directPost`, the authorization response is sent as a plain POST.
 When set to `.directPostJWT`, the response is sent as an encrypted direct POST JWT.
 The response URI is always taken from the verifier's request.
 When `nil` (the default), the library uses the response mode specified by the verifier.